 Sexual abuse by women happens for a variety of reasons.
 Some of these reasons are similar to those we understand about men who sexually offend and some are quite different.
 It is important that we recognize and understand these reasons so we can promote prevention efforts.

 A few important things we do know:

 - Women who sexually offend have significantly high rates of all forms of abuse and family dysfunction in childhood.

 - Approximately 10% of sex crimes are committed by women.

 - Women are likely to offend with a co-offending male partner.

 - Sexual abuse by women causes similar harm to sexual abuse by men, but it is far less likely to be reported.

-For a direct download of the episode click here.
+For a direct download of Episode 11 – Do Women Do Those Things?!, click here.

 For a transcript ofDo Women Do Those Things?!, click here.